Inertia Pricing in Stochastic Electricity Markets: Chance-Constrained Unit Commitment Model

-\allowdisplaybreaks[0] Objective~\cref{model_1_a} minimizes the expected operating cost given the cost functions and power outputs of all resources.
-The chance constraints in \cref{model_1_b} and \cref{model_1_c} ensure that uncertain generator outputs $\bm{P}_{gi,t}$ are contained within their lower and upper technical limits ($P_{gi}^{\min}$ and $P_{gi}^{\max}$) with a probability of at least $1-\epsilon_{gi}$.
-Parameter $\epsilon_{gi}>0$ is a small number representing risk tolerance of the system operator.
-Eq.~\cref{model_1_d}-\cref{model_1_g} model ES operations, i.e., \cref{model_1_d}-\cref{model_1_e} limit power outputs and \cref{model_1_f}-\cref{model_1_g} are energy constraints.
+\allowdisplaybreaks[0] Objective~\cref{model_1_a} minimizes the expected operating cost given the cost functions and power outputs of all resources, where $c_{gi}(\cdot)$, $c_{di}(\cdot)$, and $c_{ci}(\cdot)$ are respectively the cost function of G$_i$, ES$_i$ discharging and ES$_i$ charging.
+Binary variable $u_{gi,t}$ in \cref{model_1_l} defines the commitment status of generator at node $i$ and time $t$, i.e., $u_{gi,t}=1$ means the generator is on while $u_{gi,t}=0$ means the generator is off.
+If a generator is off, i.e., not committed and not synchronized with the grid, it cannot provide power, reserve or inertia.
+Chance constraints \cref{model_1_b,model_1_c} ensure that the uncertain real-time generator outputs $\bm{P}_{gi,t}$ are contained within their lower and upper limits ($P_{gi}^{\min}$ and $P_{gi}^{\max}$) with a probability of at least $1-\epsilon_{gi}$.
+Risk level $\epsilon_{gi}>0$ is chosen as a small number and captures the tolerance to constraint violations at this generator.
+As a result, chance constraints \cref{model_1_b,model_1_c} limit the expected generator output $P_{gi,t}$ and the uncertain real-time balancing contribution $\alpha_{gi,t}\Omega_{p,t}$ simultaneously and thus capture the trade-off between energy and reserve provision.
+We opt to not include an additional system-wide constraint on reserve sufficiency as shown in \cite{lubin2019chance} to remain consistent with previous works on chance-constrained market clearing.
+Eqs.~\cref{model_1_d}-\cref{model_1_g} model ES operations, i.e., \cref{model_1_d}-\cref{model_1_e} limit power outputs and \cref{model_1_f}-\cref{model_1_g} are energy constraints.
 Eq.~\cref{model_1_f} ensures that energy level $e_{it}$ of the ES at node $i$ and time $t$ remains within its technical limits ($E_i^{\min}$ and $ E_i^{\max}$).
 Eq.~\cref{model_1_g} updates $e_{it}$ based on the charging or discharging power of the ES at node $i$ and time $t$, where $k_i\in[0,1]$ captures the charging and discharging efficiency.
 Eq.~\cref{model_1_h} constrains participation factors ${\alpha_{gi,t}} \in [0,1]$, if the generator at node $i$ is committed at time $t$, i.e., ${u_{gi,t}}=1$.
-The expected system-wide power balance is enforced in \cref{model_1_i}, ensuring that the sum of generation, ES charging and discharging, and forecast wind production is equal to system demand ($d_{i,t}$ at all times.
-Eq.~\cref{model_1_j} ensures the sufficiency of reserve provided by all generators.
+The system-wide power balance is enforced in \cref{model_1_i}, ensuring that the sum of generation, ES charging and discharging, and the forecast wind production is equal to system demand $d_{i,t}$ at all times.
+Eq. \cref{model_1_j} enforces that the total balancing participation of generators ($\sum\nolimits_{i \in \set{I}} \alpha_{gi,t}\bm{\Omega}_{pt}$) is sufficient to compensate the total wind power forecast error ($\bm{\Omega}_{pt}$).
 Eq.~\cref{model_1_k} ensures that the inertia provided by committed synchronous generators meets inertia requirement $H_{\min}$, where $u_{gi,t} H_{gi}$ is the inertia provided by the generator at node $i$ and time $t$.
-Eq.~\cref{model_1_l} defines commitment status ${u_{gi,t}}$ as a binary variable.
+Note that only committed generators can provide inertia to the system.
 Greek letters in parentheses in \cref{model_1_b}-\cref{model_1_k} denote dual multipliers of the respective constraints.